 If you’re undertaking research or other extended studies, you can borrow items from other libraries using the document delivery service.

-The document delivery service allows you to request items from other libraries as long as they aren’t available through LibrarySearch.
-Due to COVID-19 most libraries are unable to provide physical items but we are still having success fulfilling requests for journal articles, book chapters and other items that can be supplied in a digital format.
+The document delivery service allows you to request items from other libraries if they aren’t available through LibrarySearch.
+Due to COVID-19 libraries are unable to provide physical items but we are still having success fulfilling requests for journal articles, book chapters and other items that can be supplied in a digital format.

 Students can request up to 4 items per academic year.
 This is extended to 15 items in your final year.
 The service usually costs £2.00 per request but it’s currently free until 22 January 2021.